Beloved by many yet considered nuisance pests by others, the unmistakable masked bandit raccoon exudes attitude and cunning charm in equal measure.

 And with vastly increased habitats courtesy of human developments and agriculture, North America now teems with up to 75 million raccoons hunting food under the cover of night.

 With their distinctive masked faces and mischievous intelligence, raccoons hold a special place in many people’s hearts.
-As opportunistic omnivores, they have adapted well to living in close proximity to humans.
+As opportunistic omnivores, they have adapted well to living near humans.

-But while raccoons thrive near our homes and neighborhoods, they must still contend with predators when venturing into the wild.
+But while raccoons thrive near our homes and neighbourhoods, they must still contend with predators when venturing into the wild.
 Several dangerous animals view raccoons as appealing prey.

 Thriving raccoon populations owe greatly to a lack of natural population control.
 Revered as spirit animals by some Native American tribes, raccoons historically suffered limited predation pressure from indigenous peoples.